-Latest Magic Leap patent shows off AR prototype design
+Latest Magic Leap patent shows off prototype AR glasses design

 What differentiates this design most from other products from startups like ODG and Daqri are the sheer number of cameras there appear to be in this prototype.
 The drawings indicate the glasses have a pair of large camera sensors on both sides of the lenses.
 Additionally, a sources told BI that current prototypes of the glasses also have a depth camera in the center between the lenses, but have only a single pair of cameras.

-Magic Leap’s product is likely aiming to produce a 3D mesh of a user’s surroundings so that a user can get a more seamless experience that goes beyond flat surfaces like a tabletop or floor.

-AR platforms have been getting a lot better at delivering environment tracking with single cameras when used in collaboration with some motion sensors.
+Some AR platforms have been getting a lot better at delivering environment tracking with single cameras when used in collaboration with some motion sensors .
 This VIO (visual inertial odometry) technology is the stuff Apple’s ARKit and Google’s ARCore are soon going to be used to deliver smartphone AR to phones.

+Magic Leap’s product is likely aiming to produce a 3D mesh of a user’s surroundings so that a user can get a more seamless experience that goes beyond flat surfaces like a tabletop or floor which currently requires some dedicated hardware beyond the single camera setups.

 We’ve reached out to Magic Leap for comment.